House of Silence

-It arose from a story my mother told me about her mother, many years ago.
-To go into more detail would spoil some of the surprises of HOUSE OF SILENCE, but that story lodged in my memory and, many years later, I began to wonder "What if...?" and a plot gradually formed itself in my mind.
+It arose from a poignant story my mother told me about her own mother.
+To go into more detail would spoil some of the surprises of HOUSE OF SILENCE, but that sad episode of family history with its unanswered questions lodged in my memory.
+Many years later, I began to wonder, "What if...?" and a plot gradually formed in my mind.

 After STAR GAZING - a very Scottish book set on the Isle of Skye - I wanted to try my hand at writing an English country house mystery, something like REBECCA.
-But I also wanted to make it a love story.
-With an element of rom-com.
-And a touch of Gothic...
+But I also wanted to make it a love story, with an element of rom-com - and just a touch of Gothic!

-The novel was tremendous fun to write and, for all their faults and foibles, I grew to love the fictional family I'd created.
-It seemed fitting that the novel should be dedicated to my mother, who told me the sad story which was the genesis of HOUSE OF SILENCE.
+To my astonishment, HOUSE OF SILENCE became a Kindle bestseller.
+The novel was tremendous fun to write and, for all their faults, I grew to love the fictional family I'd created.
+It seemed fitting that the novel should be dedicated to my mother, who told me the story which became the genesis of HOUSE OF SILENCE.
 So the dedication reads: For my mother, Margaret, who loves a mystery.